GraphScope/portal/python/graphy/README.md

 We currently offer two options for configuring an LLM model:
 - **Option 1: Using OpenAI-Compatible APIs**
 This option supports OpenAI and other providers offering compatible APIs.
 To configure, provide the llm_model, base_url, api_key, and any additional model arguments.
-The example below demonstrates using [OpenAI](https://platform.openai.com/) and Alibaba’s [DashScope](https://help.aliyun.com/zh/dashscope/developer-reference/compatibility-of-openai-with-dashscope).
+The example below demonstrates using [OpenAI](https://platform.openai.com/), Alibaba’s [DashScope](https://help.aliyun.com/zh/dashscope/developer-reference/compatibility-of-openai-with-dashscope), and [DeepSeek](https://www.deepseek.com/).

     **Example of OpenAI**:
     ```json